 - engaging in protected activities, like political speech.

-In some cases, the wrongful termination is based in employment discrimination.
+In some cases, wrongful termination is based on employment discrimination.
 Anti-discrimination laws protect workers over their:

 - national origin,

 - sexual orientation,

 - many other protected traits.

 Additionally, many states have their own laws that provide more protections to workers.